sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 ## Approximation Error: The Result of Having to Constrain Empirical Loss Minimization

 To obtain an approximation of a function's ability to make accurate predictions on unseen data (i.e., generalization), the strong law of large numbers indicated that, with sufficient sample size, the performance on sample data would be sufficient.
-As a corollary, empirical risk minimization then suggested that the best possible could be identified by determining the function that obtained the lowest empirical loss.
+As a corollary, empirical risk minimization then suggested that the best possible function could be identified by determining the function that obtained the lowest empirical loss.
 Unfortunately, empirical risk minimization inevitably fails when optimizing over over all possible functions.

 ### Overfitting: The Failure of Empirical Risk Minimization